Cyber Security Cost To Organization Per Year:

 The global financial services and energy sectors were the worst hit, with average annual costs of $13.5 and $12.8 million, respectively.

-Rising business expenses come as the cost to hackers themselves is plunging, thanks to a proliferation of botnets that make launching DDoS attacks cheap and simple and the easy sharing of tools and exploits on “darknet” forums and marketplaces.
+Rising business expenses come as the cost to hackers is plunging, thanks to a proliferation of botnets that make launching DDoS attacks cheap and simple and the easy sharing of tools and exploits on “darknet” forums and marketplaces.

 According to cybersecurity firm Incapsula, the price of launching a DDoS attack has plummeted to just $38 per hour.
 By comparison, “the real-world cost of an unmitigated attack is $40,000 per hour” for businesses.